cscannell-inacloud/Microsoft-Teams-Docs/teams/botapis.md

 ## Fetching the list of channels in a team

 Your bot can query the list of channels in a team.
-Note: right now the `General` channel is not returned in the list.
-You can reuse the team's ID as the channel ID.
+Note: right now the `General` channel is returned with `null` as the name, as this default channel allows for localization.

 #### REST API sample